Lumi-supercomputer/gromacs-on-lumi-workshop/GPU-accelerated-simulations/README.md

 **Performance Analysis**

+*Note: All simulations were performed on a single GPU node (4 GPUs each with 2 GCD; 64 CPUs)

 | Bonded | Non-Bonded |   PME   |   Update  |  Performance (ns/day) |
 | -------|------------|---------|-----------|-----------------------|
 |  cpu   |    cpu     |   cpu   |    cpu    |     3,358             |